nathan7/hash-cache/README.md

 #### cache.createReadStream(hash, …args)

   Returns a readable stream for the item in the cache with given hash.
 If the item is not found in the cache, it defers to `cache._createReadStream(hash, …args)`.
-  This may return an error if the hash does not match, but never the wrong content.
+  This may emit an error on the stream, but never a single byte of wrong content.

 #### cache._createHash()